 This is a clear and simple answer.
 Do your best not to offer an “excuse” because that will trigger your defensiveness, and leave an opening for the other person to “argue” with your excuse causing you only more heartache and stress.
 Excuses communicate defensiveness; that somehow without a legitimate reason for saying no, you’re not allowed to do so.
 Who’s to say what’s legitimate for you?

 Men and women both have difficulty saying no, but for different reasons.
 Socially, women are taught to be the care-takers, which only further heightens their already innate nurturing styles.
 Many young women have been told that if they say no, the other person won’t like them or will be mad at them.
-This message only serves to increase the difficulty of saying no. Another message many females get that stops them from saying “no” and setting clear and respectful boundaries is that the other person will be upset and somehow not be able to cope with the disappointment, or that if she says no, she’ll be seen as incapable or selfish.
-Men who have a hard time saying no, often feel like they have to rescue, be the hero, (especially for women) or be the good guy who always comes through in a pinch, etc. The bottom line is that all these messages severely undermine one’s self-esteem and belief that “who I am is enough” and “my needs and feelings matter, too”, because the minute you start only taking care of someone else’s needs, you stop taking care of your own.
+This message only serves to increase the difficulty of saying no. Another message many caregivers get that stops them from saying “no” and setting clear and respectful boundaries is that the other person will be upset and somehow not be able to cope with the disappointment, or that if she says no, she’ll be seen as incapable or selfish.
+Men who have a hard time saying no often feel like they have to rescue, be the hero (especially for women), or be “the good guy who always comes through in a pinch.”
+The bottom line is that all of these messages severely undermine your self-esteem and belief that “who I am is enough” and “my needs and feelings matter, too!”
+That’s because the minute you start only taking care of someone else’s needs, you stop taking care of your own.